twpol/cz-plugin-topic-diff/README.md

 # ChatZilla Plugin: Topic Diff

-This plugin for [ChatZilla](http://chatzilla.hacksrus.com/) which shows you the changes made to a topic.
+This plugin for [ChatZilla](http://chatzilla.hacksrus.com/) shows you the changes made to a channel's topic.

 ## Example